Scope 1 and Scope 2 Emissions

 In 2019, methane emissions increased by 0.1 million tonnes of CO₂e due to increased development in our Lower 48 assets, increased flaring caused by gas infrastructure constraints for our Bakken asset as production exceeded midstream pipeline and processing capacity, and calculation methodology improvements.

-Despite increased activity, we have maintained a low methane emission intensity rate.
-In 2019, the rate was 0.23% of natural gas production and 0.09% of total hydrocarbon production.
+Despite increased activity in 2019, we maintained a low methane emission intensity rate of 0.23% of natural gas production and 0.09% of total hydrocarbon production.
 Methane emissions reductions continue to be a key focus of our emissions reduction efforts.
+In 2020, we set a goal to reduce methane emissions intensity by 10% by 2025, which is 2.7 kilograms methane CO2e/BOE.
+We are also adding continuous methane monitoring devices to our operations, with a focus on our larger Lower 48 facilities, with the expectation that two-thirds of our Lower 48 production will be monitored for emissions by 2021.

 We continually strive to make our operations more energy efficient.
 This can provide an environmental benefit through reduced emissions, as well as an economic benefit through lower production costs or greater sales revenue.
 Through the natural decline of production, as our fields diminish in size, they tend to require either the same, or in some cases, even greater amounts of energy to extract the product and transport it for processing or refining.
 Newer operations tend to be more energy intensive as well.